jerryneedell/mycamera/README.md

 # mycamera
-Stopped down version of Adafruit CircuitPython PyCamera
+Stripped down version of Adafruit CircuitPython PyCamera to allow for reconfiguring pins for breakout board on any MCU